nagvbt/nagvbt.github.io/blog/2012-09-28-ramaya-na-in-google-version-using-html-5.md

 ---
-title: "Ramaya.na - in google version using HTML 5"
-date: "2012-09-28"
-categories:
-  - "tools-technology-news"
-tags:
+tags: ["Technology"]
-  - "Technology"
 ---

+# Ramaya.na - in google version using HTML 5

 Ramayana which is an Indian epic story but shown as Indonesian way by www.ramaya.na website which was made by Google.